ManojKRISHNAPPA/Yogesh-class/Readme.md

 This is from feature brnach
+Also am mearging to main